dzvilius/visual-money-tracker/README.md

 ## Deployment

-The application is deployed to Netlify.
-To see a working version please go to: [Live Preview](https://elastic-hawking-05c821.netlify.com/).
+The application is deployed to Cloudflare.
+To see a working version please go to: [Live Preview](https://visual-money-tracker.pages.dev/).

 To run the project locally, you do not need any additional software.

 The application can be deployed to any static application hosting provider.

-I am using Netlify because it can automatically deploy the application each time I push my commits to GitHub repository.
+I am using Cloudflare because it can automatically deploy the application each time I push my commits to GitHub repository.

-To deploy the application to [Netlify](https://www.netlify.com/), you need to sign up for an account first.
+To deploy the application to [Cloudflare](https://www.cloudflare.com/), you need to sign up for an account first.
 Choose the 'New site from Git' option, then pick your online git hosting service provider and grant permission to access your repository.
 And it's done!
-Now each time you commit to GitHub or your preferred service, Netlify will automatically deploy the application.
+Now each time you commit to GitHub or your preferred service, Cloudflare will automatically deploy the application.

 #### Acknowledgements